tfeliperibeiro/thiagoribeiro/README.md

   ## About

- Front End Jr Developer, currently working with JavaScript, TypeScript, React JS and Next JS.
+ Front End Developer, currently working with JavaScript, TypeScript, React JS and Next JS.